Man dies in police custody after confrontation in Midtown, MPD says

 MEMPHIS, Tenn. - A man died in police custody after a confrontation with Memphis Police officers in Midtown Memphis on Friday, Aug.
 11, 2023, authorities said.

-The officers involved in the man's arrest have been relieved of their duties, pending the results of the investigation, which is being led by the Shelby County District Attorney's Office and the Tennessee Bureau of Investigation (TBI), officials said.
+The officers involved in the man's arrest have been relieved of their duties, pending the results of the investigation, which is being led by the Tennessee Bureau of Investigation (TBI), officials said.

 "At the request of 30th Judicial District Attorney Steve Mulroy, TBI special agents are responding to the scene of an in-custody death following an interaction between officers with the Memphis Police Department and an individual," TBI said in a statement.